these are perilous times—

 "...(Spiel) challenges the current tendency of small press poets to do little else but reaffirm the pedestrian nature of life.
 Spiel refuses to produce small, tasty commodities that gloss, harmonize, and freeze frame.
 Rather than impose epiphany onto image, Spiel moves from image to social analysis.
 Therefore, 'Spiel Speak' is an audacious language of struggle, a language of talkback which invades, ignites, and possibly even transforms the reader."

-"Taylor consistently confirms my idealistic belief that the creation of art should be -- can be -- an act of integrity."
-Nancy Clegg, Westword Magazine
+“Taylor consistently confirms my idealistic belief that the creation of art should be — can be — an act of integrity.”

 in pictures rows of pictures